-All large public and private employers will be required to prove their gender equality practices or face further auditing and fines under a Labour government, according to the Shadow Minister for Women and Equalities.
+All large public and private employers will be required to prove their gender equality practices or face further auditing and gender pay gap fines under a Labour government, according to the Shadow Minister for Women and Equalities.

 Dawn Butler MP says Labour will go further than the Government on gender pay audits.
 She says it will ensure that gaps are “not just being identified, but that necessary action is being taken to close them”.
 She adds that employers who meet the criteria will obtain government certification and will be considered for government procurement contracts.

 Butler said: “In 1970 Labour introduced the Equal Pay Act but nearly 50 years later, women are still paid on average over 14 per cent less than men.

 “It’s time to close the gender pay gap once and for all.
 But to address these deep rooted inequalities, we need action, not just audits.

 “The next Labour government will require all large employers to prove how they plan to tackle their gender pay gaps and prove they are equal pay employers.”

 In an article in The Guardian she said that Labour would seek to adopt legislation similar to Iceland which became the first country in the world to require firms to prove what action is being taken to achieve equal pay.